The Real-Time Coaching Gap

 Do use AI to decouple headcount from complexity.
 The goal isn't to hire more SEs to fill the gap; it's to empower your AEs to handle more technical depth on their own, and escalate to SEs only when it actually matters.

 Do focus on early technical validation.
-The discovery call is where "garbage-in pipeline" is born.
+The discovery call is where the "garbage-in pipeline" is born.
 If your reps can validate "can we actually do this?" in the first meeting, you stop wasting cycles on deals that were never going to close.

 Don't default to post-call-only analysis.
 If your only insight comes from reading transcripts after the call, you're coaching a game that's already been played.